DannyLi804/DataScience/README.md

 ## Overview
 ![graph](F1pic.jpg)
+Formula 1 is said to be the highest class of international racing for single-seater formula racing cars.
+F1 consist of the best drivers and the best vehicles this sport has to offer.
+In order for F1 vehicles to be consider the best, investors and manufacturers have to invest millions of dollars every year to achieve the best possible outcome in a formula race car.
+Along research, new innovations emerge and some of these innovations have a chance of being utilized in consumer-grade, mass-produced motor vehicles.
 The main focus of my project is to see if advancements made in Formula 1 by different manufacturers are reflected in consumer-grade cars made by the same manufacturers.
-Our goal is to see if there is a correlation between Formula 1 budget cost to fuel efficieny in Formula 1 vehicles and show a trickle-down effect to consumer-grade motor vehicles fuel efficiency and the effect this has on CO2 emissions.
+Our goal is to see if there is a correlation between Formula 1 budget cost to fuel efficieny in Formula 1 vehicles and observe if there is a trickle-down effect on to consumer-grade motor vehicles fuel efficiency and the effect this has on CO2 emissions.
+In order for us to see if F1 Research has an impact on Consumer-Grade motor vehicles, we have to examine the impact F1 research has on F1 Performance.
+Then we can see the standings for each year of F1 Racing and compare it to consumer-grade vehicles produced by the same manufacturers that compete in F1 and are placed within the top 5 for the year.
 ## Data
 #### This graph shows the budget spent by different manufacture from 1999-2014.
 ###### Green=winner